ChrisSttone/geo-snapshot/README.md

-# GeoSnapshot Photo Editor
+# 🌍 GeoSnapshot Photo Editor

-**GeoSnapshot Photo Editor** is a simple web-based photo editing application with AI-powered background removal.
-Built using React and Flask, the tool allows users to upload images, view them in a gallery, and edit them using smart features like background removal and (optionally) object removal.
+**GeoSnapshot Photo Editor** is a simple web-based photo editing application with AI-powered features.
+Built using **React** and **Flask**, this tool allows users to:

+- Upload and manage photos
+- Automatically remove image backgrounds
+- Manually erase objects from photos
+- Extract individuals from group photos using AI (YOLOv8 + SAM)

 ---